 Most nicotine addicts we'll see today are fully insulated by a thick blanket of unconscious denial rationalizations, minimizations, fault projections, escapes, intellectualizations and delusions that hide the pain of captivity or create the illusion that the problem is somehow being solved.

 The average addict musters the courage to say "no" to the wanting for that next fix about once every 2.5 years.
 It's then that roughly 1 in 20 will succeed in breaking free for an entire year.
 These horrible recovery statistics eventually result in half of us dying by our own hand, with male smokers losing an average of 13 years of life expectancy, while females lose 14.
 Our intentional self-destruction is undeniable evidence of the depths of denial.
 Denial insulates us from the extreme price paid with each and every puff - a little more of life itself.
 It doesn't have to be.

 Welcome to WhyQuit, we've been waiting on you!
 Aside from this article, we've put together a vast array of quality recovery tools to aid you in becoming smarter than your addiction is strong.
-They include mind-expanding motivational pages, the Net's largest collection of original quitting articles, quitting tip lists, two free quitting e-books ("Never Take Another Puff" and "Freedom from Nicotine - The Journey Home"), more than 160 free video lessons, and highly focused group support at Freedom, our Yuku messageboard site, and Turkeyville, our Facebook group.
+They include mind-expanding motivational pages, the Net's largest collection of original quitting articles, quitting tip lists, two free quitting e-books ("Never Take Another Puff" and "Freedom from Nicotine - The Journey Home"), more than 200 free video lessons, and highly focused group support at Freedom, our Yuku messageboard site and at Turkeyville, our Facebook group.

 According to the World Health Organization, the next three years will cost 15 million of our brother and sister addicts their lives.
 Once residing here on Easy Street with us, we hope you'll share what you've learned as failure to either self-discover or be taught the "Law of Addiction" is a horrible reason to die.